JohnnyMCR/GungeonFrontEnd/README.md

 - Johnny Castillo(https://github.com/JohnnyMCR)

 This web application is an Enter the Gungeon inspired weapons list App.
-It allows users to see the details of the weapon and their effect.
+It allows users to see the details of the pre-selected weapons and their effect.
 Along with their class and tier, the user also sees how the weapons look in-game.
 The user can also add items/weapons with their specific data although an image will not populate.
 There are options to edit and delete the data if there are any issues.

 Getting Started:
 - Clone the repository: git clone